By on 2021-12-31 -

-APARTfrom the GSi and VXR at the top of the range, most Vauxhall Corsas built between 2014 and 2018 offer fairly lowly performance.
+Apart from the GSi and VXR at the top of the range, most sold between 2014 and 19 offer fairly lowly performance from 1.2 and 1.4-litre petrol engines.

-But that means they come with low insurance compared to some competitors, so that the 1.2 and 1.4-litre 75bhp engined models are as low as group 3.
+But that means they come with low insurance compared to some competitors, down as low as Group 3, making them more affordable for younger or new drivers.

-This version of the Corsa is good looking in both three and five door forms and it has decent interior space with comfort and refinement.
+This Corsa is good looking in both three and five door forms and it has decent interior space with comfort and refinement.

-All are good to drive because of that comfortable ride and decent noise insulation, despite the quite lowly performance from the cheaper models.
+All are good to drive because of that comfortable ride, decent noise insulation, and good handling with well weighted power steering.

-In the latest revamp launched this year, there are no diesels, but among the wide choice of engines from 2014 to 2018 was an impressive 1.3-litre diesel with 73 or 95bhp, and capable of 74 miles per gallon.
+In the last 2018 revamp, there are no diesels, but among the wide choice of engines from 2014 to 18 was an impressive 1.3 with 73 or 95bhp, and capable of 74 miles per gallon.

-Petrol power units start with a 69bhp 1.2-litre and its government average is 52mpg.
-This is followed by a 1.4 with either 75 or 88bhp that is slightly more economical and improves on acceleration.
+Petrol power starts with the 69bhp 1.2, and its government average is 52mpg.
+Next is the 1.4 already mentioned with either 75 or 88bhp that is slightly more economical and improves on acceleration, bringing up 60 miles an hour from rest in a best of 12.8 seconds.

-Latterly there were also two versions of a 1.4 turbo with either 100 or 150bhp and capable of 55 and 48mpg respectively.
+Then there are two versions of the same 1.4 with added turbo giving either 100 or 150bhp and capable of 55 and 48mpg respectively.
+They sprint to 60 in very respectable times of 10.6 and 8.6 seconds

-Finally, there is a three cylinder 1.0-litre turbo with 90 or 113bhp and it has an official figure of 57mpg.
+Finally, there is a three cylinder 1.0-litre turbo with 90 or 113bhp and it has an offical economy of 57mpg while reaching 60 in 11.5 or 10 seconds.

-Some models have sports suspension and this can spoilt the otherwise good ride, while they might improve the looks to some eyes, larger wheels and tyres - above 16 inches - also have a detrimental effect on comfort.
+Some models have sports suspension and this can spoil the otherwise good ride, and while they might improve the looks to some eyes, larger wheels and lower profile tyres also have a detrimental effect on comfort.

 The Corsa is often among the top sellers in the sales charts so there are plenty to choose from both in the dealers and privately.

-Only consider the very best pristine examples with full service history and don't be bamboozled by the large number of special editions.
+Only consider the very best you can find with full service history, and don't be bamboozled by the large number of special editions.
+Dealers will tell you they have added spec, but that's not worth much a couple of years down the line.

-It's nimble and safe through corners, with excellent grip and tenacious road holding allied to neutral handling.
+The Corsa is nimble and safe through corners, with excellent grip and tenacious roadholding allied to neutral handling.

 Inside, there is loads of seat adjustment for the driver and a folding rear seat to get larger items in more easily.